lm3nitro/Projects/Windows/Sysmon/Part 2- Sending Sysmon logs to Splunk.md

 # Sending Sysmon Logs to Splunk

 This is part 2 of the project.
-In the first part, I installed and configure Sysmon on the Win 10 OS host.The following will go through the process of sending the Sysmon logs to Splunk.
+In the first part, I installed and configure Sysmon on the Win 10 OS host.
+The following will go through the process of sending the Sysmon logs to Splunk.
 I already have my Splunk instance up and running.

 ## Splunk Universal Forwarder

 To start, I will need to download the Splunk Forwarder on my Windows host.
-At the time of this writing it is 9.2.1:
+At the time of this writing, it is 9.2.1:

 <img width="1124" alt="Screenshot 2024-04-29 at 10 34 34 PM" src="https://github.com/lm3nitro/Projects/assets/55665256/8efe8697-9e27-43aa-8cc7-90adaa53759d">